Province of Terni

-The province of Terni (provincia di Terni) is the smaller of the two provinces in the region of Umbria in Italy, comprising one-third of both the area and population of the region.
+The province of Terni (provincia di Terni) is the smaller of the two provinces in the region of Umbria in central Italy, comprising one-third of both the area and population of the region.
 Its capital is the city of Terni.
-The province came into being in 1927, when it was carved out of the original unitary province of Umbria.
+The province was established in 1927, when it was carved out of the original unitary province of Umbria.

-It has an area of 2,127.18 km^{2} and a population of 215,423 as of 2025.
+It has a population of 214,639 in an area of 2127.18 km2.
 The only towns with a population over 10,000 are Terni, Orvieto, Narni and Amelia.

 History

 In the 2nd millennium BC the province was occupied by a population called Umbri, who founded the cities of Amelia, Narnia Nahars, Otricolum and Interamna Nahars.
 With the development of the Etruscan civilization, their territory was reduced to the valleys of the Black and Velino.
 One of the most important and richest Etruscan cities in province of Terni was Orvieto and an unidentified place called Fanum Voltumnae.
 For centuries, Umbrian and Etruscan fought hard for the rule of the Tiber Valley, until, in 299 BC when Roman legions began the invasion of Umbria.

 The provincial territory was part of the Roman Republic and then the Roman Empire until the latter's western part fell in the 5th century AD.
 In 571 the Lombards, after invading the Po Plain, went down the Apennines and, in 575, founded the Duchy of Spoleto in what is now Umbria and the neighbouring areas; this state remained formally independent until 1250.
 In 1527 Terni was used a camp of the Landsknecht army that would subsequently take part in the Sack of Rome and fought at Spoleto and Todi, where the League of Cognac troops were located.

 In 1926, it became the seat of a separate province, detached from Perugia, including the countryside around the main centres of Terni and Orvieto.